trystan-geoffre/Machine-Learning/README.md

 The second part of the code focuses on splitting the dataset into training and validation sets, a crucial step in model development.
 Additionally, a separate dataset is prepared for making predictions.
 This section establishes the foundation for subsequent model training and evaluation, ensuring a robust and fair assessment of model performance.

-In the third part, an ensemble approach called model blending is implemented.
+In the third part, an "ensemble" approach called model blending is implemented.
 Trained models, including Random Forest, Logistic Regression, AdaBoost, and AdaBoost with SVM, contribute to predicting probabilities for the positive class.
-Each model undergoes enhancements through either hyperparameter tuning or cross-validation..
+Each model undergoes enhancements through either hyperparameter tuning or cross-validation...
 The ensemble combines these probabilities, providing a balanced and aggregated prediction.
 The resulting blended predictions are stored in a CSV file for potential further analysis or submission.
 This three-part code encapsulates a holistic journey from data preprocessing to model training and ensemble-based predictions on the Titanic dataset.
 <a href="https://github.com/trystan-geoffre/Machine-Learning/blob/master/Titanic_Predictions.ipynb"> Code Link</a>
   </p>
   <br>